Information About Measure P: Our Local Education Bond

 We take pride in our emergency preparedness, especially during these trying times when our kids are required to receive education from home.
 Thanks to careful planning, we have been able to respond quickly to ensure all students have the resources they need to continue receiving quality education.

 Romoland School District is committed to providing excellent education to over 4,000 students; however, our local schools need essential upgrades to keep our children safe and secure and to provide learning tools to prepare them for the future.

 In recent years, as our region has been growing rapidly, our schools have become more and more crowded.
 Crowded schools make it harder for students to learn and reduce the amount of time teachers get to spend with individual students.
 As we look to next fall, we understand the urgent need to address the challenges with overcrowding in our schools and making sure all schools meet today's safety and security standards.

-To address these challenges, the Board of Trustees is considering placing a $39 million bond measure on the November 2020 ballot that could provide local funding to help maintain safety and security and resolve overcrowding.
-If approved by 55% of voters, funding could be used to:
+To address these challenges, the Board of Trustees has placed Measure P, a $39 million bond measure, on the November 2020 ballot that could provide local funding to help maintain safety and security and resolve overcrowding.
+If approved by 55% of voters, funding from Measure P could be used to:

 - Construct, repair and upgrade classrooms, science labs, and school facilities that support instruction in science, technology, engineering, arts, and math